InquestGeronimo/hacker-news-client/README.md

 The output will be a list of dictionaries.

-Each dictionary is the metadata for an individual story:
+Each dictionary is the metadata for an individual story encompassing :
 ```
 {'author': 'tristanho',
  'comments': 156,
  'id': 34006202,
  'score': 318,
  'text': 'Hey HN, cofounder of Readwise here.
 We&#x27;ve been working on this '
           'cross-platform reader app for about 2 years, excited to finally '
           'share it in public beta.<p>Probably the most notable thing that '
           'makes Reader unique is that it supports almost any content type you '